AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 ### Note: Roblox Server Use Cases

 When using Kalman Filter and its variants, you can only use up to 7 features before it causes the Roblox server to freeze.
-Keep that in mind.
+This is because these models require high computational resources.

 ## Anomaly Detection